-To receive the full ALTCS services package, including long-term care services, the customer's living arrangements must meet the requirements in the table below.
+To get the full ALTCS services package, including long-term care services, the customer's living arrangements must meet the requirements in the table below.

-Customer lives And In a Long-Term Care (LTC) Medical Institution The living arrangement is: Licensed, and Registered with AHCCCS.
-In a Home and Community Based Services (HCBS) setting The customer intends to receive Home and Community Based Services (HCBS) The HCBS setting is licensed or certified, and The HCBS setting is registered with AHCCCS.
-At home The customer intends to receive Home and Community Based Services (HCBS)
+Customer lives And In a Long-Term Care (LTC) Medical Facility The living arrangement is both: Licensed, and Registered with AHCCCS.
+In a Home and Community Based Services (HCBS) setting The customer intends to get Home and Community Based Services (HCBS) The HCBS setting is licensed or certified, and The HCBS setting is registered with AHCCCS.
+At home The customer intends to get Home and Community Based Services (HCBS)

-When the living arrangement does not meet one of the requirements above, the person cannot receive long-term care services.
+When the living arrangement does not meet one of the requirements above, the person cannot get long-term care services while in that living arrangement.
 See MA521B ALTCS Acute Care.

-Term Definitions

-HCBS settings other than the customer's home HCBS settings include:
+Term Definitions HCBS settings other than the customer's home HCBS settings include:Adult Developmental Homes;

-nome Adult Developmental Homes;

 Adult Foster Care Home;

 Assisted Living Homes and Assisted Living Centers;

 Behavioral Health Therapeutic Homes;

 Behavioral Health Residential Facility;

 Child Development Foster Care Homes;

 Group Homes for Developmentally Disabled;

 Large Group Settings for Adults and Children; and

 Substance Abuse Transitional Facility.

 Customer's home The customer's home means any of the following:

 A house;

 A mobile home or trailer;

 An apartment;

 A room rented in someone else's home, or in a boarding house;

 Any similar shelter; or

 For a child in foster care, the foster home.

 A setting that is unregistered, unlicensed and uncertified is considered the customer's "home".

-Long Term Care Medical Institutions An institution that provides medical, nursing, convalescent, hospice care or Level I behavioral health services.
+Long Term Care Medical Facility A facility that provides medical, nursing, convalescent, hospice care or Level I behavioral health services.

-LTC medical institutions include:
+LTC medical facilities include: • Nursing facilities;

-Nursing facilities;

 Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID);

 Free-standing hospice;

 Residential Treatment Facility;

 Institution for Mental Disease (IMD);

 Behavioral Health Inpatient Facility; and

 Long term care bed in a hospital.